 In third place and a tad more bland than Just Picked CocoWater, this is cloudy but is among the most natural-tasting among supermarket brands.
 Plus, it’s affordable, which might explain why stocks tend to run out fast.

 Good if you like a fairly natural taste although it has a slightly more pronounced sour nuance than the first three brands.
-This makes for a reasonable alternative if the UFC brand is not available.
+This makes for a reasonable alternative if your other favourite brands are not available.

 No artificial taste or sour note with this coconut water but there was a distinct caramelly scent and slightly cloying aftertaste.